Vancouver Canucks forward Derek Dorsett retiring due to spinal issues

 Dorsett was shut down 14 games into the 2016-17 season when the numbness he often felt after delivering or receiving a hit became progressively worse.

-The 30-year-old from Kindersley, Sask., underwent spinal surgery a year ago and was cleared to play this season.
+The 30-year-old underwent spinal surgery a year ago and was cleared to play this season.
 But he recently began experiencing back and neck stiffness.

-Dr. Robert Watkins, who performed Dorsett's surgery said tests, revealed that he has sustained a "cervical disc herniation adjacent and separate to his previous fusion."
+Dr. Robert Watkins, who performed Dorsett's surgery, said tests revealed that he has sustained a "cervical disc herniation adjacent and separate to his previous fusion."

 Watkins and Canucks team doctor Bill Regan both advised Dorsett to end his pro career.